Kuduro

-Kuduro (or kuduru) is a type of music and dance from Angola.
+Kuduro (or kuduru) is a type of music and dance born in Angola.
 It is characterized as uptempo, energetic, and danceable.
-Kuduro was developed in Luanda, Angola in the late 1980s.
-Producers sampled traditional carnival music like soca and zouk béton ("hard" zouk) from the Caribbean to Angola, techno and accordion playing from Europe and laid this around a fast 4/4 beat.
+Kuduro was developed in Luanda, Angola, in the late 1980s.
+Producers sampled traditional carnival music like soca and zouk béton ("hard" zouk) from the Caribbean to Angola, house and techno playing from Europe.

-The kuduro is similar to the kizomba rhythm.
+The kuduro is similar to semba.
+Its rhythm is laid out on a fast four-to-the-floor beat bass drum and some other instrument (snare drum, sidestick, etc.) performing the first two hits of the tresillo pattern.

 Origins

-The roots of kuduro can be traced to the late 1980s when producers in Luanda, Angola started mixing African percussion samples with zouk béton ("hard" zouk) and soca to create a style of music then known as Batida ("Beat").
+The roots of kuduro can be traced to the late 1980s when producers in Luanda started mixing African percussion samples with zouk béton ("hard" zouk) and soca to create a style of music then known as Batida ("Beat").
 European and American electronic music had begun appearing in the market, which attracted Angolan musicians and inspired them to incorporate their own musical styles.
 Young producers began adding heavy African percussion to both European and American beats.
 In Europe, western house and techno producers mixed it with house and techno.
-Kuduro is primarily a genre of electronic dance music.
+Kuduro is primarily an electronic music genre.
 In addition to the aforementioned influences, Kuduro also incorporates regional styles that are based on global and local influences that highlight sonic expressions of personal and collective identities.
 These collective and personal identities were formed due to Angola's turbulent history.

-The history of kuduro has come about in a time of Angolan civil unrest, and provided a means of coping with hardship and positivity for the younger generation.
+The history of kuduro has come about in a time of Angolan civil unrest, and it provided a means of coping with hardship and positivity for the younger generation.
+Scholar Inês Cordeiro Dias describes how kuduro "became a popular form of artistic expression for Angolans, especially those living in the slums, to claim their space in the city, and to criticize society."
 Angola experienced periods of war, repression, and some instances of political tranquility.
 The origin of Kuduro came from and due to this political instability.
 There was significant anti-colonial resistance to Portuguese rule and influence which created a transitional government composed of two political parties.
 These two parties engaged in power-based struggles and tensions that led to the Angolan Civil War.
-Such shift in attitude away from optimism was reflected through Kuduro's increasing distortion in timbre and hardened aesthetics, while lyrics of the genre often reflected experiences of life in the musseques (Luanda’s informal, unpaved and marginal neighborhoods).
+Such shift in attitude away from optimism was reflected through Kuduro's increasing distortion in timbre and hardened aesthetics, while lyrics of the genre often reflected experiences of life in the musseques (Luanda's informal, unpaved and marginal neighborhoods).
+After Angolan independence in 1975, the ruling party, the MPLA (Movimento Popular de Libertação de Angola or the People's Movement for the Liberation of Angola) adopted the musical genre for use in political campaigns, recognizing its popularity.

-Kuduro's establishment of collective and individual identities created stereotypes of Africanness that permeate the Western mind.
-With the strong immigration to Portugal of Angolan citizens kuduro spread and evolved further in the neighborhoods of Lisbon, with the inclusion of additional musical elements from genres of Western European electronic music, giving origin to the progressive kuduro.
-This also allowed Kuduro to spread in terms of popularity as it became increasingly available to more populations.
-The youth also became a large part of the influence and spread of Kuduro.
-With the increase in popularity of electronic music in periods of relative political tranquility, youth played Kuduro in side-street markets, local parties, and nightclubs.